Jardín de la Bombilla

 Museo de El Carmen

-A storehouse of magnificent sacred art, this museum occupies a former school run by the Carmelite order.
-The collection includes eight...
+A storehouse of magnificent sacred art in a former school run by the Carmelite order.
+The collection includes oils by Mexican master...

 Museo de Arte Carrillo Gil